UltraEngine/Documentation/CPP/EntityComponentSystem.md

 ### Actors

 In the core Ultra Engine API you are accustomed to using entities.
 In the entity component system, the [Actor](Actor.md) is our main object type.
 The actor poseesses an entity as and additional modular "blocks" of behavior called components.
-An actor has only one entity but can have multiple components.

 ### Components